-The Liver Function Test (or Hepatic Function Test) is a blood test panel that includes several tests that measure specific proteins and liver enzymes to get an overall sense of how well the liver working.
+The Liver Function Test (LFT or Hepatic Function Test) is a blood test panel that includes several tests that measure specific proteins and liver enzymes to get an overall sense of how well the liver is working.

 The liver filters the blood coming from the digestive tract, before passing it along to the rest of the body.
 This organ also detoxifies chemicals and metabolizes drugs and secretes bile that ends up back in the intestines.
 The liver also makes proteins that are important for blood clotting and other functions.

 What is the Liver and Where is it Located?

 The Liver is a key component in the human digestive system.
 It typically weighs over three pounds, and it’s usually about the size of a football.
 It’s located on the upper right side of the abdomen behind the ribs and underneath the diaphragm.